Teen Leadership Collective: Family/Guardian Frequently Asked Questions

 What is the Teen Leadership Collective?

 The National Gallery of Art's Teen Leadership Collective (TLC) is a semester-long paid opportunity designed to engage local teenagers in community building, career development, and creative skill building.
 It offers opportunities to explore art, foster creativity, support mental health and social/emotional learning, and engage with social justice topics.
-Teens will meet primarily off-site, where they will work collaboratively to design and host a public event focused on a social issue.
+Teens will meet at the National Gallery, where they will collaborate with staff do design and contribute to a public event focused on a social issue.
 Participants will gain hands-on experience in research, public speaking, problem solving, critical thinking, and event planning—all while connecting with local artists and learning about DC’s broader creative sector.

 Program Schedule and Commitment